shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-migrate-linux-servers-to-azure-hol3-ex2.md

    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

+>**Note**: If you complete the lab ahead of the allotted time, please review and validate .
+Once validation is successful, you may proceed to delete the lab.

 #### Task summary